Mark A. Frankle, MD

 A shoulder implant designer, Dr. Frankle’s replacement methods and instrumentations, like his reverse shoulder prosthesis, have been utilized in several surgeries among many different orthopedic organizations.

-Dr. Frankle currently serves as the President-Elect of the Society of American Shoulder and Elbow Surgeons.
+Dr. Frankle also served as the President of the Society of American Shoulder and Elbow Surgeons.
 He is the director of the Biomechanical Shoulder and Elbow Research Lab at the University of South Florida College of Engineering.
 He is also the director of the Shoulder and Elbow fellowship program, a collaborative effort between Florida Orthopaedic Institute and the Foundation for Orthopaedic Research and Education.
 He received the prestigious Charles S. Neer award for Basic Science from the American Academy of Orthopaedic Surgeons.

 Dr. Frankle enjoys setting aside time for researching and finding new ways to innovate and progress orthopedics from a surgical perspective.
 His implementations continue to act as stepping stones that further improve overall orthopedic care.